 By day, Jonker's walk is a veritable emporium of addictive shops that seem to cater precisely for a kitschy/hipster western market.
 We bought cute, cheap, and locally designed screen printed tee shirts and local wooden handicrafts – it’s gift heaven.

 There are so many places to get a great coffee in Melaka, and you’ll find yourself dipping in and out of them regularly, just to take a break from the sun.
 One favourite was the Calanthe Art Café which serves coffee grown from each of Malaysia’s 13 states.
-Actually as a coffee fan, I thought that Malaysia has a surprising number of seriously cool coffee houses.
+Actually, as a coffee fan, I thought that Malaysia has a surprising number of seriously cool coffee houses.

-We were told to look out for The Best Streetfood In Malaysia in Penang, but actually we didn’t find it there, it was definitely at the Sunday night Jonker's Walk Street Market… Singaporeans buzz up to Melaka for their weekend breaks, which is I think the reason this night market is so good.
+We were told to look out for The Best Streetfood In Malaysia in Penang, but we didn’t find it there, it was definitely at the Sunday night Jonker's Walk Street Marke.
+Singaporeans buzz up to Melaka for their weekend breaks, which is I think the reason this night market is so good.
 So much so that we grazed the length of it and almost dropped into a food coma at the end!

-Two memorable favourites were:
+Two great favourites were:

 Sticky rice wrapped in a palm leaf with sweet mincemeat in the centre.
-I can’t explain why it was dyed blue, but it was satisfyingly delish.
+I can’t explain why it was dyed blue, but it was satisfyingly delicious.
 Something like this would make the perfect mid-week lunch in the office – I wish you could buy it over here!

 Secondly, a Durian puff: Durian is famed as the most stinky fruit in Malaysia (a deserved reputation).
 So much so that every hotel has “No durians allowed” signs everywhere.
 A durian puff is the fruit encased in pastry.
-I was warned to eat it in one go, but chickened out.
-The result was durian extract on my clothes which then had to be isolated in a bin bag for the rest for the trip.
+I was warned to eat it in one go but chickened out.
+The result was durian extract on my clothes which then had to be isolated in a bin bag for the rest of the trip.
 Say.
 No. More.